 Customer Relationship Management is divided into four categories: marketing, sales, customer service, and support.
 Marketing is the focus of this blog, and the primary purpose behind most advertising.
 Once a customer has been catered to in the marketing department, they can be ushered into sales.

 As a hearing care professional or audiologist, marketing requires a mix of two things: benefits and trust.
 By showing the customer the benefits of hearing aid technology or hearing aids, a professional can generate interest.
 Once the hearing aid wearer is interested in a product, providers have to convince them that their product is the best one.
 To gain their trust, a marketer has to show them statistics and testimonials that highlight the trustworthiness of the brand.

 CRM software can be used to keep track of relationships and leads.
-The software contains programs and tools that allow you to organize contact information, take notes, and manage relationships with clients.
+The software contains programs and tools that allow you to organise contact information, take notes, and manage relationships with clients.
 A modern-day address book or rolodex, if you will.

 How to do Email Marketing as HCP